ejeba72/electronics_engineering/README.md

   - a comment,
   - a combination of the above, or
   - an empty line.
-- The maximum number of entities in a line of assembly code is 4.
-Namely:
+- The maximum number of entities in a line of assembly code is four (4), Namely:
+  - label (e.g. startLoop:)
+  - instruction/directive
+  - operands
+  - comment  (e.g. ; This is a comment)
+- This is how a typical line of assembly code could be written:
-  [label:] instruction/directive [operands] [; comment]
+  - [label:] instruction/directive [operands] [; comment]
+  - The square bracket indicate that those components within the square brackets are optional for a line of instruction or directive.
+Also, it is possible to write a comment or a label in its own line.
+However, operands can only follow an instruction if required.
+In other words, operands cannot be written in seperate lines.
+Nonetheless, there is no need to cram or memorise these details the understanding would come naturally as one continues to learn and practice.

 -ASSEMBLE AND FLASH ASSEMBLY CODE
 - 'avra 06.filename.asm'